-Visitors to a new exhibition at The Dali Museum won’t just be looking at art.
-They’ll be exploring a Dali painting in a three-dimensional world that turns art into an immersive experience.
+Visitors to a new exhibition at The Dali Museum in St. Petersburg won’t just be looking at art.
+Thanks to virtual reality, they’ll be exploring a Dali painting in a dreamy, three-dimensional world that turns art appreciation into an unforgettable, immersive experience.

 The BFI National Archive and Walt Disney Animation Studios are pleased to announce the rediscovery of a rare, long-lost, Walt Disney animated film, Sleigh Bells (1928) featuring the first ever Disney character, Oswald the Lucky Rabbit, a long-eared precursor to Mickey Mouse.